Last Updated on January 16, 2026 by Emma Fajcz | Published: April 29, 2022

 What to Eat in Siena

-As a sweet, Panforte is a local favorite.
+- Panforte: This a local favorite dessert.
 A sweet, chewy, fruit and nut cake that was originally developed in 1200, it’s still a favorite throughout Italy around Christmas time—but in Siena, you can enjoy a bite all year round.

-When it comes to wine, Siena is located right in the Chianti region so you are bound to find many good bottles of local wine.
+- Wine: When it comes to wine, Siena is located right in the Chianti region so you are bound to find many good bottles of local Tuscan wine.

-A glass of that Chianti will go very well with the local Siena pici!
-Pici are thick noodles that soak up the sauce very well, especially a thick ragu.
+- Pici: These are thick noodles that soak up sauce very well, especially a thick ragu.
 But if you are vegetarian you can opt for pici all’aglione, made with a sauce from locally grown garlic sautéed with vegetables, tomato, and white wine.

 Itinerary for a Florence to Siena Day Trip